Sedin-hemakumar/Documentation/README.md

 Click Create Role

-✅ Step 5 — Use the Role in GitHub Actions
+✅ Step 5 — Use the Role in GitHub Actions<br>
-In your GitHub workflow:
+In your GitHub workflow:<br>
 ```
 - name: Configure AWS Credentials (OIDC)
   uses: aws-actions/configure-aws-credentials@v2